taishi8117/canopi-methodology/README.md

 ## Summary

 This repository outlines [Canopi](https://www.canopi.cash)'s open-source carbon accounting methodology for Bitcoin.

 It provides daily estimates of carbon emissions released by a single BTC transaction since 2014-07-01.
 The model is primarily based on the [Cambridge Bitcoin Electricity Consumption Index](https://cbeci.org/), as well as various emission factors derived from the energy mix and geographic distribution of hashrate.

 Canopi's [Climate API](https://www.canopi.cash/services/developer) and [Crypto Emission Calculator](https://app.canopi.cash/crypto) use this model to offer the ability to calculate the carbon footprint of BTC addresses.
 If you want to understand why we attribute emissions on a per-transaction basis, check out our crypto emission [explainer](https://www.canopi.cash/crypto/explainer).

-Your can request access to Climate API [here](https://form.typeform.com/to/Z918Lf4B) and the documentation is located [here](https://www.canopi.cash/api-docs).

 ### License